Drone photography is getting bigger and better. Let me show you how you can take it now to a more professional level

 at the end of the day, always keeping your Manual Mode on and getting used to controlling it quickly is what separates photography from just taking pictures.
 I would prefer spending more time taking a single photograph with the right settings over taking 20 photographs I can´t work with later.

-I once heard that this is called cheating, but introduce me to one professional photographer who doesn´t use Lightroom or any other software to postprocess photos to life and drinks will be on me for a whole night.
-Software postprocessing is obligatory to make your photographs pop up and knowing how to use your software can make the difference between amazement and just an overcolored photograph.
-UAV cameras from DJI or GoPro have sensors causing a lack of color in your photos.
-It’s important to work on those problems and make your photos impress by themselves.
+I once heard this is called cheating, but please, introduce me one professional photographer who doesn’t post process photos and drinks will be on me for a whole night.
+Software post processing is obligatory to make your photographs pop up.
+Knowing how to use your software can make the difference between amazement and just an over-colored photograph.
+Drone cameras from DJI or GoPro have sensors causing a lack of color in your photos.
+It’s important to work on those problems and make your photos impress.

-You don´t need to be a graphic designer or architect to learn how to use postprocessing softwares, simply sit down for a couple of hours a day, go through some tutorials on YouTube and in less than a month you will see amazing results.
+You don´t need to be a graphic designer or professional photographer to learn how to use postprocessing softwares such as Adobe Lightroom, simply sit down for a couple of hours a day, go through some tutorials on YouTube and in less than a month you will see amazing results.